ikks/tldrtranslate/README.md

 *  TLDR_LANG: defaults to `es` (spanish)
 *  TLDR_ARGOS_API_URLBASE: defaults to `localhost`
 *  TLDR_ARGOS_API_PORT: Defaults to `8000`
+*  TLDR_ES_DB_PATH: Your spanish db to present singular verb tweak, has no default

 each one of them is superseeded by the option of the command line

 * -l es
 * -u localhost
 * -p 8000
+* -d path/to/tldr_translation.db

 ## Building from source